jsimpauco/pdr-malaria/README.md

 python script.py data
 ```
 - This fetches the data and creates many new files, stored in the data folder.
 The most important file is the `paired_data.txt` file, which will be used to train the model.
-- The parameter `chunk_size` can be changed within the `config/data.json` file.
-This controls the chunk size for the data that is saved.
+- The parameter `chunk_size` can be changed within the `config/data.json` file
+    - This controls the chunk size for the data that is saved.

 ### Train
 To train the model, from the project root, run